 Tier 1: 5/5 Rating

 Pokémon in Tier 1 are meta-defining.
 In no uncertain terms, these are the threats to look out for.
 If you’re not ready to beat these Pokémon, you’re probably going to lose to them.
-Key examples are Medicham and Azumarill in Great League, Giratina in Ultra League (both of them), and Dialga in Master League.
-While they may not always be the best picks every time due to the state of the metagame, thanks to their general power they’re absolutely worth looking out for.
+They are typically the best at filling whatever role they fit into, whatever that may be.
+Their power level is so high that they make their role crucial to the metagame of the League as a whole.

 Tier 2: 4 to 4.5 Rating